nirbhayph/Geographic-Information-Sciences-and-Technologies-RIT/README.md

 ### GIS&T Course Weekly Activities @ RIT
-This repositiory contains weekly activites performed for the Geographic Information Sciences and Technologies course @ RIT
+This repositiory contains weekly activites performed for the Geographic Information Sciences and Technologies course @ Rochester Institute of Technology, New York